cn-uofbasel/ccn-lite/doc/README-nfn.md

         *NFN call: call 2 /functions/wordcount /data/dataset1

-        *Step one: try to route to a input parameter, which is an ICN name.
+        *Step one: try to route to an input parameter, which is an ICN name.
 Apply an abstraction to prepend the ICN name: /data/dataset1 (@x call /functions/wordcount x)

         *Step two: if no result if found, try another input parameter.
-If there is no futher input parameter try to route to the function, by prepending the function name: /functions/wordcount (@x call x /data/dataset1)
+If there is no further input parameter try to route to the function, by prepending the function name: /functions/wordcount (@x call x /data/dataset1)

-        *Step three: Try to compute the result locally by sending it to the local computeserver (if available): /COMPUTE/call 2 /functions/wordcount /data/dataset1
+        *Step three: Try to compute the result locally by sending it to the local compute server (if available): /COMPUTE/call 2 /functions/wordcount /data/dataset1

 The relay expects that the result of an interest is either returned from cache or computed on the fly.
 If a relay receives an interest for a computation it checks if the result can be returned from cache.